 - A decrease in the level of androgens (male hormones present in both males and females).7,8

-- Stimulating sebocytes (skin oil–cells), causing them to increase in number.
-This results in the production of more sebum, higher levels of sebum being associated with acne.
+- Stimulating skin oil cells (sebocytes) to increase in number.
+This results in the production of more skin oil (sebum).
+Higher levels of sebum is strongly associated with acne.

-- Insulin also reduces the amount of a protein called SHGB, which decreases the levels of androgens in the blood.
-When insulin is high, this protein can’t carry out its function, causing these levels to rise.
-And high levels of androgens is associated with the development of acne.7,8
+- Reducing the amount of a protein called sex hormone-binding globulin (SHBG), which binds to androgens and renders them inert.
+When insulin is high, this protein can't carry out its function, which in turn allows androgen levels to rise.
+Higher levels of androgens is strongly associated with acne.7,8

-Two studies suggest that acetic acid, the main component of vinegar, may lower blood-sugar levels.
-In both studies, consuming several tablespoons of vinegar during a meal reduced blood-sugar after the meal by about one-quarter.9
+Several studies suggest that acetic acid, the main component of vinegar, may lower blood-sugar levels.
+For example, as reported by two studies, consuming several tablespoons of vinegar during a meal reduced blood-sugar after the meal by about one-quarter.9

 Expand to read details of studies